ronniem339/aotprojectmanager/creators-hub/ARCHITECTURE.md

 styleGuide: A crucial object containing the user's defined brand voice, tone, and knowledge base.

-taskQueue: An array that holds background tasks to be processed.
+taskQueue: An array that holds background tasks to be processed. **UPDATED:** This now includes a richer set of task types, particularly for Scripting V2 AI operations (e.g., 'scriptingV2-blueprint-initial', 'scriptingV2-research'), allowing for more granular status reporting.

-currentTask: The task object currently being processed by the queue.
+isTaskQueueProcessing: Boolean, true if a task from the queue is currently being processed.

 notification: An object ({ message: string, type: string }) for displaying global notifications.